anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.2.5"></a>
 #### 9.5.2.5 Key Expectations and Assumptions

-1)	Expectation is through healthy feedback from suppliers, CNTT will exit the trial with either validation of RI-1 and RC-1 or a set of actions to close gaps.
+1)	Expectation: Through healthy feedback from suppliers, CNTT will exit the trial with either validation of VI-1 and RC-1 or a set of actions to close gaps.
 2)	Expectation: Post trial and gap closure, the community will define a badging process that is mutually beneficial to operators and suppliers.
-3)	Assumption: Performance testing is not in field trial
+3)	Assumption: Performance testing is not in field trial.

 <a name="9.5.2.6"></a>
 ### 9.5.2.6 Overview: Stages of Field Trial